-In April 2015, the FASB issued ASU 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs".
+In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
 ASU 2015-03 requires debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying value of that debt liability, consistent with debt discounts.
-ASU 2015-03 is effective for interim and annual periods beginning on January 1, 2016, and is required to be retrospectively adopted.
-The adoption of ASU 2015-03 is not expected to have a material impact on its financial statements and related disclosures.
+The recognition and measurement guidance for debt issuance costs are not affected by ASU 2015-03.
+ASU 2015-03 was effective for interim and annual periods beginning on January 1, 2016.
+We applied the amended presentation requirements in the first quarter of 2016, which resulted in no change to our financial statements.

 In August 2014, the FASB issued ASU 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 ASU 2014-15 requires management to evaluate relevant conditions, events and certain management plans that are known or reasonably knowable that when, considered in the aggregate, raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued, for both annual and interim periods.
 ASU 2014-15 also requires certain disclosures around management's plans and evaluation, as well as the plans, if any, that are intended to mitigate those conditions or events that will alleviate the substantial doubt.
 ASU 2014-15 is effective for fiscal years ending after December 15, 2016.
-We are currently evaluating the impact that the adoption of ASU 2014-15 will have on our financial statements and related disclosures.
+We adopted ASU 2014-15 in the fourth quarter of 2016, which resulted in no change to our financial statements.